Hybrid Gromov-Wasserstein Embedding for Capsule Learning: Experiments

 \subsubsection{Experiments on SmallNORB}

-SmallNORB \cite{lecun2004learning} is a gray-level ($96\times96$) stereo image of 5 objects such as cars, airplanes, trucks, humans, and animals.
-Each of the training and testing sets contains 24,300 images.
-For this experiment, we follow the setting of \cite{hinton2018matrix}; resize training images to 48$\times$48, and randomly crop 32$\times$32 patches, without adding brightness and augmentation during training.
-Since smallNORB is less complicated than CIFAR-100/SVHN, therefore, we use a shallower network that consists of two convolution layers, which are then followed by three successive capsule layers, trained using Adam, and 3e-3 initial learning rate for 250 epochs, and achieve {\bf 1.46\%} ($\pm 0.05$ averaged over 5 runs) test error.
-The best results on smallNORB are reported for the "CapsNet" \cite{sabour2017dynamic} {\bf 2.7\%}, {\bf 1.82\%} for the "EMCapsule" \cite{hinton2018matrix}, {\bf 1.58} and {\bf1.63} for the "STAR-Capsule" \cite{ahmed2019star} and "SR-Capsule" \cite{hahn2019self}, respectively. \\

-The corresponding histogram is given in Fig. \ref{fig:20}.
-Results are visualized for only alignments with distances less than 0.03, after four iterations.
-The first column of this histogram indicates the input image, and the rest of the columns represent different class capsules.
-In each row, the average distance from the input image learns to align to the corresponding capsule class.
-As can be seen, our routing scheme correctly finds the best alignment for each input sample; for example, the best alignments in the first row are assigned to the car class, and the other classes only receive scatter interactions.
+SmallNORB is a dataset for 3D object recognition from shapes with 5 toy classes, such as cars, airplanes, trucks, humans, and animals.
+We selected smallNORB because it is much closer to natural images than MNIST and is a pure shape recognition task unaffected by context or color.
+For this experiment, we follow the setting of \cite{hinton2018matrix} by resizing the training images to 32$\times$32 pixels without applying brightness augmentation during training.
+Since it is less complicated than CIFAR-100, we use a shallower network that consists of two convolution layers, which are then followed by three successive capsule layers, trained for 250 epochs with Adam optimizer and learning rate of 3e-3 with exponential decay, and achieve {\bf 1.17\%} test error.
+The best results on smallNORB are reported for the ``CapsNet" \cite{sabour2017dynamic} {\bf 3.77\%}, {\bf 1.82\%} for the ``EMCapsule" \cite{hinton2018matrix}, {\bf 2.26\%} and {\bf 1.63\%} for the ``E-CapsNet" \cite{mazzia2021efficient} and ``SR-Capsule" \cite{hahn2019self}, respectively.
+In Fig.~\ref{fig:20}, we show how our model adjusts the interactions between the input and a group of capsules to achieve their optimal correspondence.
+The histograms visualize the frequency distributions of the input to the embedding of each capsule during training.
+Results are visualized for only alignments with distances less than 0.03, and the three rows show iterations 1, 2, and 3.
+The leftmost column is our input image (car), while the other four represent different class capsules.
+Our routing procedure learns to capture the best alignment between the input and class capsules in each row.
+As can be seen, the car image correctly routes with the target capsule in the second and third iterations.
+This means that over iterations, the discrepancies between the input and the target capsule are increasingly approaching 0 compared to the other class capsules.
+However, the first iteration shows a failure case, where the car is confused with a truck.